The 2019-20 Magic Grant Call for Proposals is closed. Thank you for your interest in consideration in the program.

-We seek applications from teams of students, faculty, and alumni working in areas relevant to media and technology (e.g., journalism, communications and the digital humanities, as well as statistics, computer and data science, engineering, design and business).
+We seek applications from teams of students, faculty, and/or alumni* working in areas relevant to media and technology (e.g., journalism, communications and the digital humanities, as well as statistics, computer and data science, engineering, design and business).
 Depending on the needs of the project, teams can also include members from outside the university networks.
 Eligibility for who can apply varies by campus; please see below for eligibility criteria.